Wayne County Tax Claim Bureau

 Judicial Tax Sales

 In January of the third year, properties on the Non-Repository list are prepared for a Judicial Sale.
 A property search is completed and the Bureau petitions the Court to sell property free and clear of liens, judgments, and mortgages.
 Through a Sheriff service, owners and creditors are served a rule of our intentions to sell property free & clear.
 Owners and Creditors have 30 days from the date the petition was filed or otherwise determined by the court, to file against us selling free & clear.
-The Bureau conducts Judicial Sales in July.
+The Bureau conducts Judicial Sales in July and/or August.
 Bid price starts at the amount of costs accrued on each delinquent property.
 Full-certified payment is required upon all purchases the day of sale.